 Here is an example of six brands with green as their primary colour.

-5. Not allocating enough time in the print process
+Mistake 5: Not allocating enough time for the print process

 It is not like placing an order in an eCommerce store then your order gets picked off a shelf and shipped to you the next day.
 Depending on your order, designers also must take into consideration the time it requires to install the signage before the event or promotion.
 This becomes extremely tedious when the retailer has stores worldwide that require installation before a date.